Be Awesome At Marketing Your Dental Practice By Involving Your Staff: 7 Tips to Get Started

 It’s clear that your dental staff is vital to your business and the success of your marketing plans.

-Therefore, it’s important to ensure that everyone on your team understands why patients should choose your practice and how important every patient visit is to your practice growth and security.
+Therefore, it’s important to ensure that everyone on your team understands why patients should choose your practice and how important every patient visit is to your practice's growth and security.

-The more engaged your team is, the more likely they are to contribute their unique dental marketing ideas.
+The more engaged your team is, the more likely they will contribute their unique dental marketing ideas.

 I’d like to hear from you.
 What have you found to be successful in motivating your team to help with your practice marketing?